PROBIOTICS (FRIENDLY BACTERIA)

 CAN PROBIOTICS BE TAKEN WHEN ON ANTIBIOTICS?

 Another antibiotic resistant strain is Bifidobacterium longum found, for instance, in UltraProbio.
+Unfortunately, other strains in this formula are not resistant to antibiotics, but if taken 2 hours after antibiotic they should mostly survive too.

 Share this article!